-In making its decision to deny assistance, HACA will consider the factors discussed in Sections 3-III.E and 3-III.F.
+In making its decision to deny assistance, HACA will consider the criminal background discussed in Sections 3-III.E and 3-III.F on an individual and case-by-case basis taking into consideration the nature and gravity of the offense and any other mitigating factors known and available.
 Upon consideration of such factors, HACA may, on a case-by-case basis, decide not to deny assistance.
-Evidence of such criminal activity includes, but is not limited to, any record of convictions, arrests or evictions for suspected drug-related or violent criminal activity of household members.
-A conviction for such activity will be given more weight than an arrest or an eviction.